sunnybeta/one4all/solid/README.md

 ## Single Responsibility Principle

 - One class should have only one responsilibilty and only one reason to change
-- Any software entities should have a reason to change by only one actor.
+- Any software entities should have a reason to change by only one actor
 - Software entities should cater changes to particular stakeholder

 ## Open-Closed Principle